JONESBORO, AR (KAIT) - A Jonesboro business is working to educate the public about ovarian cancer.

 Hope Circle works to provide communities with hope, support and educational programming that is free of charge for families living with a catastrophic illness.

 "One of the great things about supporting this event," Craig said.
 "Not only are they raising money for Hope Circle which offers great community support.
-But it's also going to get information into women's hands about the things to watch for.
+But, it's also going to get information into women's hands about the things to watch for.
 The warning signs.
 And ovarian cancer is a silent killing.
 It is so often found at a late stage because a lot of the warning signs are things as women we deal with all the time.
 The bloating, the frequent urination as women we have as we get older.
 Those things are normal.
 We blow those off and don't check things out.
-These sort of events where they're passing out literature.
+These sort of event where they're passing out literature.
 It's going to get conversations started and make women think I should probably go get checked out."

 Symptoms of ovarian cancer are bloating, pelvic or abdominal pain, difficulty eating or feeling full too quickly and urinary frequency.